Eddie Rosario Player Props: Braves vs. Mets

 Mets Pitching Rankings

-- The Mets pitching staff is 16th in MLB with a collective 8.7 strikeouts per nine innings.
+- The pitching staff for the Mets has a collective 8.7 K/9, which ranks 16th in MLB.

-- The Mets' 4.49 team ERA ranks 21st across all MLB pitching staffs.
+- The Mets' 4.53 team ERA ranks 23rd across all league pitching staffs.

-- Mets pitchers combine to surrender 80 total home runs at a clip of 1.3 per game (to rank 25th in the league).
+- Mets pitchers combine to rank 25th in baseball in home runs allowed (81 total, 1.3 per game).

-- In his most recent appearance on Wednesday, the right-hander tossed six innings against the Philadelphia Phillies, allowing one earned run while surrendering six hits.
+- In his most recent appearance on Thursday, the righty tossed seven innings against the Philadelphia Phillies, giving up one earned run while surrendering five hits.

-- In six games this season, the 36-year-old has amassed an ERA of 5.74, with 5.5 strikeouts per nine innings.
-Opponents are hitting .248 against him.
+- The 38-year-old has an ERA of 3.21, with 9.1 strikeouts per nine innings, in nine games this season.
+Opponents are hitting .220 against him.

 © 2023 Data Skrive.
 All rights reserved.